cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 ### Installation pyenv via Homebrew

-On macOS you can install pyenv also via Homebrew.
-Before installing anything on your computer make sure you have enough space.
+On macOS, you can install `pyenv` also via Homebrew.
+Before installing anything on your computer, make sure you have enough space.
 Use in the terminal the command:

 ```bash